CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

 Follow these instructions to build the AWS Amazon Linux 2 AMI images.

+The fist images purpose is: An AppDynamics Controller

+The second images purpose is: The AWS EKS LaunchPad to run sample apps

 ## Prepare for the Build

 All user credentials and installation inputs are driven by environment variables and can